gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level1/bulk-solution.rst

 ..  container:: justify

-    The system is ready for the molecular dynamics simulation.
+    The system is now in a favorable state and the molecular dynamics simulation can be started.

 Minimalist NVT input file
 =========================